 Tests, speaking topics and questions are considered confidential information.
 Only the judges will be permitted to view this information.
-It will remain sealed until the start of the event.
+It will remain sealed until the start of the event with the exception of Conduct of Chapter Meetings and Parliamentary Procedure exams.
 This information includes Creed questions, Extemporaneous Speaking topics, Conduct of Chapter Meetings items of business and Parliamentary Procedure items of business.
+Exams must be copied the day of the event to accommodate registered teams.